 Silent generation (ages 75 and above): $41,281Debt.org

 Growing green is all about ditching consumption.
 It takes some adjusting and an upfront cost, but the green and growing lifestyle is worth it.
-What better way to help the planet, and my wallet, than by conserving it?
+Is there a better way to help the planet, and my wallet, than by conserving it?